 This match is fired standing, supported by the barricade.
 The gun may touch the barricade.
 The shooter must stay within the confines of the shooting area behind the barricade.
-At least some part of the foot or feet has to touch the marked shooting area for the shooter to be declared within the shooting area. (see graphic)
+The foot or feet can be on the line as long as the shooter's body is deemed to be behind the barricade